Top seed UConn steamrolls into Sweet 16 with 75-58 rout of Northwestern in East Region

 “Just obviously impressed with the performance.
 Just really attacked them in the paint,” UConn coach Dan Hurley said.
 “Obviously, the injuries that they have sustained during the year changed the total complexion of that team.”

-“It’s pretty cool,” Connecticut guard Cam Spencer said.
+“It’s pretty cool,” said Connecticut guard Cam Spencer, who scored 11 points.
 “It was the goal obviously to get from Brooklyn to Boston, so we are looking forward to that.
 And you know, we have four more to go.
 So that’s really what we’re focused on — our next game.”

 Undersized and overmatched, Boo Buie and the ninth-seeded Wildcats (22-12) were buried under a dizzying display of dunks, blocks, alley-oops and layups.